muratk5n/thirdwave/en/index.md

 Road networks for entire countries on plain text files.
 So many possibilities.
 Do a little Djikstra..?
-U can represent graphs in dictinoaries. `diskdict` is your friend.
+U can represent graphs in dictionaries. `diskdict` is your friend.

 ---